nesterow/frontless/readme.md

 Frontless is a node.js stack for building universal (ismorphic) javascript applications.
 At the core, Frontless is just a tiny Express.JS server which provides powerful tools for building SSR web applications.

 #### Motivation
 In practice, classic MMVM pattern singnificanly complicates work with data making a front-end developer writing the code which would be better performed by server rather than a browser application.
-I believe that the server has to be responsible for things like routing, data requests, user state (sessions), and and some cases - component's view-model It would make a frontend developer better concentrate on UI rather than repeating the functionality which is done by back-end in a more reliable way
+The server has to be responsible for things like routing, data requests, user state (sessions), and and some cases - component's view-model It would make a frontend developer better concentrate on UI rather than repeating the functionality which is done by back-end in a more reliable way

 - It is just an express.js aplication you can customize at will
 - It is built with ❤️ RiotJS.